BIO

 E. MONCELL DURDEN

-In 2010, Durden founded INTANGIBLE ROOTS , an organization dedicated to the education and preservation of Afro-Diasporic social dance formations.
+In 2010, Durden founded INTANGIBLE ROOTS, an organization dedicated to the preservation, pedagogy, and scholarly examination of Afro-diasporic social dance traditions.